Surrender of Japan: Supreme Council for the Direction of the War

 All of these positions were nominally appointed by the Emperor and their holders were answerable directly to him.
 Nevertheless, Japanese civil law from 1936 required that the Army and Navy ministers had to be active duty flag officers from those respective services while Japanese military law from long before that time prohibited serving officers from accepting political offices without first obtaining permission from their respective service headquarters which, if and when granted, could be rescinded at any time.
 Thus, the Japanese Army and Navy effectively held a legal right to nominate (or refuse to nominate) their respective ministers, in addition to the effective right to order their respective ministers to resign their posts.

 Strict constitutional convention dictated (as it technically still does today) that a prospective Prime Minister could not assume the premiership, nor could an incumbent Prime Minister remain in office, if he could not fill all of the cabinet posts.
 Thus, the Army and Navy could prevent the formation of undesirable governments, or by resignation bring about the collapse of an existing government.

 Emperor Hirohito and Lord Keeper of the Privy Seal Kōichi Kido also were present at some meetings, following the Emperor's wishes.
-As Iris Chang reports, "... the Japanese deliberately destroyed, hid or falsified most of their secret wartime documents before General MacArthur arrived."
+Iris Chang reports that the Japanese destroyed, hid or falsified most of their secret wartime documents before General MacArthur arrived."